fpv-wtf/msp-osd/README.md

 Without `dji_glasses` running we will have to replicate these functionalities.

+Additionally, you will need to switch back to DJI glasses in order for channel/bitrate settings to be applied after power cycling the air side (IE: between every battery) + then restart MSP-OSD again.

 ### How do I create a new font (for iNav, Ardupilot, etc.)?

 Use [mcm2img](https://github.com/bri3d/mcm2img).